jprovidence/aether/notes/text_similarity_a.md

 Given that the following are shown to be correct:

 - Different measurement algorithms will yield different scores when comparing the same documents.
-- Each algorithm will approach a relatively constant level of accuracy when over a set of documents.
+- Each algorithm will approach a relatively constant level of accuracy over a set of documents.
 - Outputs of algorithms that share a common computational 'mechanism' (such as term-vectors) will cluster relative to those that do not have common 'mechanisms'.